FAIRChemistry/datamodel_calibration/docs/data_model.md

 __signal_law__ `string`

-- Law describing the signal intensity as a function of the concentration
+- Law describing the signal intensity as a function of the concentration.

 __parameters__ [`list[Parameter]`](#parameter)

-- Parameters of the calibration equation
+- Parameters of the calibration equation.

-__molecule_symbol__ `string`

-- Symbol representing the molecule in the signal law

 __was_fitted__ `boolean`

-- Indicates if the model was fitted to the data
+- Indicates if the model was fitted to the data.

 - `Default`: false